mprestonsparks/DocGen/MCP_IMPLEMENTATION_PLAN.md

 This implementation plan outlines the strategy for integrating Model Context Protocol (MCP) servers into the DocGen project using Docker, based on DeepResearch findings and official MCP specifications.

-> **IMPLEMENTATION STATUS (Updated 2025-03-27T16:00:00-05:00):**
+> **IMPLEMENTATION STATUS (Updated 2025-03-28T12:45:00-05:00):**
 > Phase 1 and Phase 2 have been completed.
 MCP servers are now running with proper Docker configuration, environment variable-based credential management, dynamic port allocation, streaming responses, file system access, advanced GitHub integration, authentication with rate limiting, and multi-server orchestration.
+Additionally, we've implemented a TypeScript-based MCP bridge that enables integration with Windsurf on Windows.
 The infrastructure is ready for further development in Phase 3, with focus areas identified for strengthening the implementation before adding advanced capabilities.

 ## 1. Architectural Foundation